tylertitsworth/5th-age-srd/Classes/Monk.md

 #### Ki Power

-_Wind from Heaven_: You can spend 1 point of ki to regain your Heaven's Arrow power when it's expended.
+_Wind from Heaven:_ You can spend 1 point of ki to regain your Heaven's Arrow power when it's expended.

 ##### Adventurer Feat